mixxxdj/manual/source/chapters/hardware.rst

   track is playing on the speakers, and
 - audio cables and adapters to connect the equipment to your computer.

-Additionally, you might consider getting the follwing equiment:
+Additionally, you might consider getting the following equiment:

 - a :ref:`controller <hardware-controllers>`,
 - :ref:`turntables <hardware-turntables>`, an audio interface with phono inputs